MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 **`overwriteExistingPkgArtifact`** - **Overwrite Existing Package Artifact**<br>
 `boolean`.
 Optional.
 Use when `updateType = Manifest versions && updateOnlyChanged = true`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Always download a new copy of the artifact.
-Otherwise use an existing copy, if present.
+Always downloads a new copy of the artifact.
+Otherwise, this boolean uses an existing copy, if present.
 <!-- :::editable-content-end::: -->
 <br>